labyrinthcritic/hair/README.md

 ## Features

- - Compose parsers in a modular, functional style, and test them independently of one another.
+ - Build complex parsers by composing simpler ones.
+Compose parsers in a modular, functional style, and test them independently of one another.

  - Error handling is in the user's control.
 Parsers have an error type of `()` by default; these parsers can be `map_err`-ed to yield more useful errors.